benjaminion/upgrading-ethereum-book/src/book.md

 To make things more concrete I shall try to quantify what biasability means in practice with a couple of examples.
 In each case the entity "cheating" or "attacking" has control over a proportion of the stake $r$, either directly or through some sort of collusion, and we will assume that the remaining validators are all acting independently.
 We will also assume, of course, that individual `randao_reveal`s are uniformly random.

 In the first example, I will try to gain control of the RANDAO by indefinitely giving myself proposals in the last slots of an epoch.
 In the second example I will try to improve my expected number of block proposals by biasing the RANDAO when I get the opportunity to do so.
+I will do this by selectively making and withholding proposals having computed the best outcome: a process of "grinding" the RANDAO.

 These examples are intended only as illustrations.
 They are not academic studies, and there are lots of loose ends.
 It's very likely I've messed something up: probability is _hard_.
 I'd be very interested if anyone wanted to make them more rigorous and complete.
 Some related work was previously done by [Runtime Verification](https://github.com/runtimeverification/rdao-smc/blob/master/report/rdao-analysis.pdf).